NETWAYS/ansible-collection-elasticstack/CONTRIBUTING.md

 * If a change **claims something about how Elastic behaves**, please link the Elastic documentation for it.

-Contributions written with the help of AI tools are welcome under the same rules.
-One
-addition: be able to explain any line if we ask.
-That is the whole difference between a vetted change and something nobody understands.

 ## Changelog fragments